 You’ll need a booking system for virtual fitness classes.
 Because you can’t run the register or take payment in person, online payments are going to be necessary.
-For some exercise businesses, this might mean using a fitness booking system for the first time.
+For some exercise businesses, this might mean using a gym booking software for the first time.

 Taking online payments though a booking system for your fitness business is simple, safe and secure for you and your clients.